syncpoint/openvtpk/README.md

 ## Motivation

-Austria's government publishes detailed geospatial data like tiles, elevation data etc. at [data.gv.at](https://www.data.gv.at/?s=basemap.at).
+Austria's government publishes detailed geospatial data like vector and raster tiles, elevation data etc. at [data.gv.at](https://www.data.gv.at/?s=basemap.at).
 One can find vector tiles for the [region of Austria](https://www.data.gv.at/katalog/dataset/a73befc7-575f-48cb-8eb9-b05172a8c9e3) in order to use them offline.
 The publishing format ist VTPK.

 ## What to do before running OpenVTPK